purennatural

 Smoke Eater

 Smoke eaters come in a variety of sizes and styles to meet your needs, whether you're outfitting your home with a private cigar room or need to meet regulations for a commercial cigar club business.
+Modern cigar rooms benefit from a cigar-lounge smoke eater designed to quietly eliminate smoke and odors while blending seamlessly into your décor.
 It may not be the most exciting purchase you make, but a smoke eater will be one of the most important elements of creating a comfortable environment and minimizing the smoke smell.
+For smaller, personal cigar rooms, a home smoke eater offers portable or mounted options to clear the air and neutralize lingering odors.

 If you need help deciding which to purchase or how many you need, try our smoke eater recommendation form and we'll have an answer for you within 24 hours.